• Home

 Tempo Keep unchanged Preserves timing and file length

-Speed-based pitch changes can cause problems in video timelines, multitrack sessions, DJ folders, loop libraries, and practice files.
-A correct pitch-only process keeps the waveform aligned with the original timing as closely as possible.
+Important distinction: pitch conversion and speed change are not the same task.
+Slowing down playback can also lower pitch, but it changes the file length and can break alignment in video timelines, DAW sessions, DJ folders, loop libraries, and rehearsal material.
+A proper 432 Hz export should keep the waveform aligned with the original timing as closely as possible.

 The format of the uploaded file affects the final export quality.
-Clean source material gives the converter better audio data to process.
-Damaged, clipped, or heavily compressed files may still contain the same problems after retuning.
+Clean source material gives the converter better audio data to process, while clipped, damaged, or heavily compressed files may keep their defects after retuning.
+For serious editing, start with the most complete source available instead of a preview copy or an audio file that has already been exported several times.

 MP3 to 432 Hz